Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Introduction

 \subsection{Summary of the contributions}

-The contributions of this paper are summarized as follows: \begin{itemize} \item We are the first (to the best of our knowledge) to employ self-supervised learning ideas in the graph anomaly detection domain and to make use of both global and local contextual information of nodes, i.e., hop counts, to detect anomalies on attributed networks. \item With the help of the self-supervised learning technique, we propose our HCM model to learn node representations capturing local and global contextual information of nodes.
+The contributions of this paper are summarized as follows: \begin{itemize} \item We employ self-supervised learning ideas in the graph anomaly detection domain and make use of both global and local contextual information of nodes, i.e., hop counts, to detect anomalies on attributed networks. \item With the help of the self-supervised learning technique, we propose our HCM model to learn node representations capturing local and global contextual information of nodes.
 And based on the HCM model, we design two anomaly scores to detect anomalies.
 Experimental results demonstrate the effectiveness of our approach. \item We exploit SGLD to optimize HCM model for capturing uncertainty in learned parameters and avoid overfitting.
 We experimentally demonstrate that our model optimized by SGLD performs better than SGD in anomaly detection.
 Besides, SGLD achieves a steadier behaviour during the training process. \end{itemize}